 Triggers may include exposure to physical, emotional, practical or social challenges.
-It can be difficult to always have control over what's happening to you, or if your safety or dignity are threatened.
+We do not always have control over what happens to us in our lives.
+It can be difficult when life has lots of uncertainties, and/or when your safety or dignity are threatened.